-Prior to our initial public offering in June 2018, or our IPO, there had been no public market for our common stock.
+Prior to our IPO in June 2018, there had been no public market for our common stock.
 Although our common stock is listed on The Nasdaq Global Select Market, an active trading market for our shares may never be sustained.
 If an active market for our common stock is not sustained, it may be difficult for you to sell shares you purchased without depressing the market price for the shares, or at all.